OpenPecha/toolkit-v2/docs/pecha.md

 layer.save()
 ```

-This will save the annotation layer in the `layer_path` directory with the `layer_name` as the filename.
+This will save the annotation layer under the `base name` which comes one level below the `layer_path` directory.